-272. There is no doubt that the green or mountain labeo (Labeo fisheri) has a restricted range, which, along with over-fishing, is perhaps the main factor in its relative rarity in Sri Lanka.
+277. There is no doubt that the green or mountain labeo (Labeo fisheri) has a restricted range, which, along with over-fishing, is perhaps the main factor in its relative rarity in Sri Lanka.
 Nevertheless, when fish surveys are undertaken, it is found within its original range (and now also apparently in the upper reaches of the Kothmale Oya, in 2011).
 Validation of recent observations of Labeo fisheri (Figure 19) confirms that 90% of observations and scientific catches of this fish occur in the traditional habitat range of this species, which is at least from the confluence of the Mahaweli Ganga and Atabage Oya down to the Victoria Reservoir, and in the Knuckles area tributaries that enter the Mahaweli Ganga.
-It appears that the Labeo fisheri favours the wider, shaded, faster flowing sections of the river and deeper pools, as the fish survey for the Moragolla project did not indicate any catches of Labeo fisheri in the stretches of the Mahaweli Ganga above the area near the confluence with the Atabage Oya, an area that is characterized by rapids, riffles, cascades, and waterfalls, and a lower discharge rate than below the confluence with the Atabage Oya.
-While Labeo fisheri may have been in the upper reaches of the Mahaweli Ganga at some point, with the operation of the Kothmale dam, the discharge in the Mahaweli Ganga, from the confluence with the Kothmale Oya, has been significantly reduced, whereas the discharge from the confluence of the Atabage Oya and the Kothmale tailrace has maintained relatively high discharge in the downstream sections of the Mahaweli Ganga.
+It appears that the Labeo fisheri favours the wider, shaded, faster flowing sections of the river and deeper pools, as the fish survey for the Moragolla project did not indicate any catches of Labeo fisheri in the stretches of the Mahaweli Ganga in the area above the rock barrier, about 800m from the confluence with the Atabage Oya, an area that is characterized by rapids, riffles, cascades, and waterfalls, and a lower discharge rate than below the confluence with the Atabage Oya.
+While Labeo fisheri may have been in the upper reaches of the Mahaweli Ganga at some point, with the operation of the Kothmale dam, the discharge in the Mahaweli Ganga, from the confluence with the Kothmale Oya, has been significantly reduced, whereas the discharge from the confluence of the Atabage Oya and the Kothmale tailrace has maintained relatively high discharge in the downstream sections of the Mahaweli Ganga, apparently contributing to the habitat requirements of Labeo fisheri, as these fish continue to be found there, but not in the upstream sections of the Mahaweli Ganga.
 This current distribution of Labeo fisheri has implications for assessment of impacts and development of appropriate mitigation measures.
+The note attached in Appendix 3 from Ms Ramani Shirantha who is an expert on Labeio Fisheri in Sri Lanka gives the location and the considerations required for the Labeio Fisheri habitat conservation which is accepted by her as a critical habitat for the fish as per the ADB definition for critical habitat.